jhades/angular2-redux-store/README.md

 # TODO

- - fix toggle all, toggle with more than 3 elements see whats going on
+ - fix toggle all
- - review buildTodos - it should the responsibility of the action to return a new state, not the service
+ - review buildTodos - it should be the responsibility of the action to return a new valid state, not the backend service
  - middleware mechanism
  - ensure cross browser support
  - undo /redo middleware?